Wardrop/Scorched/Milestones.md

   * Development
     * ``config[:show_exceptions] = true``
     * ``config[:logger] = Logger.new(STDOUT)``
     * Add developer-friendly 404 error page.
-This is applied as an after filter, and won't have any effect if the response body is set.
+This is implemented as an after filter, and won't have any effect if the response body is set.
 * ``absolute`` method now returns forward slash if script name is empty.

 ### v0.6